 SELECT TABLE_SEQ.NEXTVAL FROM DUAL;

-Dual is a handy one record table that you can use to update sequences.
-Use the actual associated table itself if you want to see that sequence number rocket…
+Dual is a handy single record table that you can use to update sequences.
+Use the actual associated table itself if you like to see that sequence number rocket…

 The next thing is to use the new value to assign a table ID as part of an INSERT statement: